Whenever our personal effort is successful, destiny and karma must be in the background. (c) Bhishma

 Moral virtue should be seen through one's example and practice more than through argument, reasoning, and instruction.
 Yudhisthira's grief, his pacifism, and melancholy are not kingly in this sense, but extremes to be avoided and Bhishma tries to teach him the right path.

-The true king is impartial
+The true king is impartial and avoids administering justice personally

 The Kurukshetra war has involved the Pandavas on a personal level; in part, the battle serves as justice for the wrongs done to them by Duryodhana and company.
 But Bhishma explains that kings must not apply justice for personal reasons.
 The family rule as a model of kingship is no longer viable.
 In the golden age of kings, the nobles may have been beyond reproach as in the case of Lord Ram.
 But the Age of Kali will demand a model of justice that is impartial.
 Justice must be actively pursued, not simply resorted to in case of emergency.
 With Kali-yuga begins the long, dark, night of the soul.
 Kings must rule accordingly.